 Most delightful of all, my little child returned!

-In the fall of 2012, a few months after seeing Merlin, I designed a magical sword and took my drawing to a local blacksmith.
+A few months after seeing Merlin, I designed a magical sword and took my drawing to a local blacksmith.
 He brought her to life exactly as I had seen her in my dreams.
 When she was complete, I had the words ALWAYS FOLLOW YOUR HEART etched on the blade.

 I named my sword Clarity, in celebration of what was given to me the night I saw the episode of Merlin that changed my life.

 For years, I’ve been writing about miracles in my books for animal lovers.
 Now I know for certain that a person’s life can change—for the better—in an instant.
-Wondrous things happen every day.